-Clomid is only approved by the FDA for use in women, but it’s sometimes prescribed off-label as an infertility treatment in men.
+The FDA approved Clomid only for use in women.
+It’s sometimes prescribed off-label as an infertility treatment in men.
 Learn more about off-label prescription drug use.

 Is Clomid an effective treatment for male infertility?
 Read on to learn more.

-Many things can contribute to infertility in men.
+Many things can contribute to male infertility.
 These include:

 - injury to the testicles